jhtyip/From-Dark-Matter-to-Galaxies-with-Convolutional-Neural-Networks/README.md

 This repository contains the codes created to produce this work: https://arxiv.org/abs/1910.07813.
 The codes are primararily maintained by Jacky H. T. Yip.
 The paper has been accepted to the NeurIPS Machine Learning and the Physical Sciences Workshop 2019 (acceptance rate: 37%).

-General instructions on how to reproduce the results:
+General instructions on how to reproduce the results[1]:

 | Step | Description | File Path | File Name |
 | :---: | --- | :---: | :---: |